jcorioland/jcorioland.github.io/_posts/2019-09-11-terraform-microsoft-azure-modules.markdown

 }
 ```

 If you are using multiple modules, it is totally possible to use outputs from one module as inputs from another one.
-By doing that, you can define in what order modules needs to be deployed by Terraform, because you create dependencies between the modules:
+By doing that, you can define in what order modules need to be deployed by Terraform, by creating a dependency between the modules:

 ```hcl
 module "core" {